osgi/osgi-test/CONTRIBUTING.md

 - `./mvnw clean install` - Assembles and tests the project

-We use [Travis CI](https://travis-ci.com/osgi/osgi-test) and the repo includes a `.travis.yml` file to build on Travis CI.
+We use [GitHub Actions](https://github.com/osgi/osgi-test/actions?query=workflow%3A%22CI%20Build%22) and the repo includes a `.github/workflows/cibuild.yml` file to build with GitHub Actions.

 ## Workflow